PeterNjukia/Delani-Studio/README.md

     -> cd Delani Studio wk3

-    -> code . or atom . depending on the text editor of your choice.
+    -> Launch the project in your favorite code editor. {code .}

     * Open index.html file with your browser